During Emergency Situations call the Dam Safety Program

 • State and Federal requirements of a grant award

 This year's grant is a significantly increased investment in the program, as the Infrastructure Investment and Jobs Act infused $585 million dollars that will be allocated over the next 3 grant cycles, with up to $185 million to be awarded in FFY24.
-The amount that will be made available to South Carolina will be determined once FEMA receives all state applications and reviews the states' lists of eligible dams.
+FEMA has awarded SCDES a total of $5,853,542 in FFY24 HHPD grant funds.
+All of these funds are available for subawards.

 The State of the Dams